 Where is the Euro taking place?

 The Euro is being staged across Europe and is a change to the usual tournament format where one nation or region hosts the competition.
-The eight host cities and stadiums are:
+The eleven host cities and stadiums are:

 - Parken Stadium, Copenhagen – Denmark